ls1intum/Artemis/src/test/cypress/certs/README.md

 ```

 The CA private key `rootCA-key.pem` doesn't need to be in version control as it's just necessary for new certificates,
-but as we can also just recreate the whole CA and client certificates.
+but we can also just recreate the whole CA and client certificates.

 ## Using the client certificates locally
 If you want to access the artemis-nginx locally from your browser instead of the cypress container's browser,